onosproject/onos-config/docs/prerequisites.md

-# Prerequisites for Installing and Running onos-config
+# Development Prerequisites
-This document provides an overview of the tools and packages needed to work on onos-config
+This document provides an overview of the tools and packages needed to work on onos-config.

 ## IDE
 The core team uses the [GoLand IDE](/https://www.jetbrains.com/go/) from JetBrains, but there are